Slow Cooker Pasta e Fagioli Soup

 How to Make Vegetarian Pasta e Fagioli Soup:

-- Heat the olive oil and saute the onion (either in a pan on the stove or in the Ninja Cooker) until it’s starting to soften, about 4 minutes.
+- Heat the olive oil and saute the onion (either in a pan on the stove or in the Ninja Slow Cooker until it’s starting to soften, about 4 minutes.

 - Add the chopped celery and carrots to the onion and cook 3-4 minutes more.
-Then add the minced garlic, Italian Herb Blend, Spike, fennel and red pepper flakes and saute about 1 minutes more.
+Then add the minced garlic, Italian Herb Seasoning (affiliate link), Spike Seasoning (affiliate link), fennel and red pepper flakes and saute about 1 minutes more.
 (Transfer to slow cooker if you’re sauteeing in a pan.)

 - Rinse the canned red beans until no more foam appears.